gschmutz/stream-processing-workshop/01-working-with-kafka-broker/README.md

 The command line utilities are available on each broker.
 The `kafka-topics` utility is used to create, alter, describe, and delete topics. `kafka-console-producer` and `kafka-console-consumer` are used to produce and consume messages.

-Let's connect to one of the brokers through a terminal window.
+Connect to one of the Kafka brokers.

-  * If you have access through Guacamole, right-click on the dashboard and select **Open Terminal**.
-  * If you have a username and password, you can also use the browser-based terminal at <http://localhost:3001>.

 In the terminal window, run a `docker exec` command to open a shell in the `kafka-1` container:

 ```bash
 docker exec -ti kafka-1 bash